torodriguezt/tauBayesW/README.md

 - EM and MCMC algorithms with Bayesian regularization
 - Custom weights and prior specification
 - Fast and scalable C++ backend
-- Ideal for geostatistical and directional data analysis

 ---

 ## 🚀 Performance Benchmark